 Montgomery Row is the first residential development to be constructed within the office park core and only the second residential project in the Plan area.
 Montgomery Row was approved under the I-3 Zone, which permitted residential uses pursuant to the optional method of development.
-The project includes 168 townhouses that are currently under construction and are nearing completion.
+The project includes 168 townhouses.
 As part of the 2014 Zoning Rewrite, the I-3 Zone was converted to EOF.
-This Plan recommends that this property be rezoned Townhouse High Density to reflect the townhouse development currently under construction.
+This Plan recommends that this property be rezoned Townhouse High Density to reflect the townhouse development.

-Rezone the site from EOF-1.0, H-100 to THD (Townhouse High Density Zone).
+• Rezone the site from EOF-1.0, H-100 to THD (Townhouse High Density Zone).

-Design and Connectivity Guidance for the Rock Spring Central Cluster Redeveloping properties should:
+B. Design and Connectivity Guidance for the Rock Spring Central Cluster

+Redeveloping properties should:

-- Prioritize the establishment of the central spine as a pedestrian-friendly environment by orienting development toward the spine or establishing connections to it. - Focus development around suggested future transitway locations. - Introduce a mix of uses and pedestrian-friendly amenities into underutilized areas that can promote and enhance walkability to and from the central spine. - Establish synergies between existing and new uses.
+- Prioritize the establishment of the central spine as a pedestrianfriendly environment by orienting development toward the spine or establishing connections to it. - Focus development around suggested future transitway locations. - Introduce a mix of uses and pedestrian-friendly amenities into underutilized areas that can promote and enhance walkability to and from the central spine. - Establish synergies between existing and new uses.